suchetanrs/ORB-SLAM3-ROS2-Docker/README.md

 4. If you wish to publish the global pointcloud at any point during the SLAM's operation, simply run the python file in the top-right terminal.
 You should be able to view the global pointcloud in rviz (you can launch RViz with the correct configuration from the bottom-right terminal).

 ### Potential issues you may face.
 The simulation and the wrapper both have their ```ROS_DOMAIN_ID``` set to 55 so they are meant to work out of the box.
 However, you may face issues if this environment variable is not set properly.
-Before you start the wrapper, run ```ros2 topic list``` and make sure the topics namespaced with ```robot_0``` are visible inside the ORB-SLAM3 container provided the simulation is running along the side.
+Before you start the wrapper, run ```ros2 topic list``` and make sure the topics `/rgb_camera` and `/depth_camera` are visible inside the ORB-SLAM3 container provided the simulation is running along the side.

 ## Services
 | Service Name          | Purpose | type |